vikasvardhanv/Synapse/README.md

 XAI_API_KEY=<your api key>
 ```

-Note: You can also add your own API keys through the Chef settings page.
+Note: You can also add your own API keys through the Synapse settings page.

-**6. Run Chef backend and frontend**
+**6. Run Synapse backend and frontend**

 Run the following commands in your terminal: